ethereum-optimism/specs/specs/protocol/proposals.md

    then the withdrawal against that storage root), we can prove against the L2toL1MessagePasser's storage root directly, thus reducing the verification cost of withdrawals on L1.

-   After the Isthumus hard fork, the `withdrawal_storage_root` is present in the [block header as `withdrawalsRoot`][header-withdrawals-root] and can be used directly, instead of computing the storage root of the L2toL1MessagePasser contract.
+   After the Isthmus hard fork, the `withdrawal_storage_root` is present in the [block header as `withdrawalsRoot`][header-withdrawals-root] and can be used directly, instead of computing the storage root of the L2toL1MessagePasser contract.

+   If the Isthmus hard fork is active at the genesis block, the `withdrawalsRoot` is the empty withdrawals root.

 ## L2 Output Oracle Smart Contract